ai-forever/sage/README.md

 pip install .
 ```

-To install extra requirements that you are going to need when working with ERRANT based metric,
+To install extra requirements that you are going to need when working with ERRANT-based metric run
 ```commandline
 pip install -e ".[errant]"
 ```